bowang-lab/simATAC/README.md

 ## Getting started

-simATAC tutorial is provided with examples and explanations about its functions and how to use them.
-This is detailed documentation that introduces the main features of simATAC.
+simATAC tutorial provides examples and explanations about its functions and how to use them.
+This documentation introduces the main features of simATAC.
 * [simATAC tutorial](https://github.com/bowang-lab/simATAC/blob/master/docs/tutorial.md)